 MSc Computational Architecture

 Study an experimental course that applies computational modelling and digital fabrication.
-You'll apply your skills to simulations, solving architectural problems in a design studio environment.
-Benefit from our industry partnerships, learning from experts in practice through workshops and guest
+Apply your skills to simulations, solving architectural problems in a design studio environment.
+Benefit from our industry partnerships, learning from experts in practice through workshops and guest lectures.

 When an architectural problem needs solving, architects use biological and mathematical models to simulate the problem.
 Applying these algorithms to simulations allows architects to experiment with design solutions in a studio environment.